Sam & Max Save the World: Production

 Telltale released the game's trailer for the Electronic Entertainment Expo in May 2006, showing the new voice actors for Sam and Max: David Nowlin and William Kasten respectively.
-However, Andrew Chaikin voiced Max in the first episode, but was unable to continue in the role due to health reasons.
+However, Andrew Chaikin voiced Max in the first episode, but was unable to continue in the role for health reasons.
 While at the convention, Telltale revealed that the first episode was forecast for release towards the end of 2006, via the distribution service GameTap.
 Telltale announced a release date of October 17 over GameTap in early September, with the note that each episode would be made available from Telltale themselves within fifteen days of release.
 Development on the first episode was completed on September 25, and from October 10, GameTap began hosting the Sam & Max animated series as promotional material for release.
 The first episode, "Culture Shock", was released on-time on October 17.
 The next five episodes were released over short intervals until the series finale in April 2007.
 The series debuted on Steam on June 15 the same year.
 Telltale began shipping a special collectors edition of the game in July, while the retail version of the game was published in August.
 January 2008 saw a significant update to the game, upgrading the game engine and ensuring compatibility with Windows Vista.

 Three months later, Telltale announced a Wii version of the game.
 Telltale reported that an email campaign and Internet rumors of a port had stirred up interest within the company for producing a Wii version.
 They redesigned the game's point-and-click interface to accommodate the Wii Remote, the primary controller for the console.
 The game was initially forecast for release in North America on October 7, 2008, but was released a week later on October 14.
 The European version was published later in December.

 In February 2009, Telltale Games renamed the game from its initial release title of Sam & Max: Season One to Sam & Max Save the World.
 Telltale's public relations spokeswoman, Emily Morganti, explained that while Season One was thought to communicate the game's episodic nature to potential consumers, the company felt that it was nondescript in relation to the game's story.
 The message accompanied the announcement of an Xbox Live Arcade version of the game, which had been subject to media speculation since February 2007.
 Both Windows and Wii versions of the game were republished using the new title.